The Rainier Valley Corps Fellowship Program

-Fellows will work in the offices of a Rainier Valley Community Based Organization.
+Fellows will work in the offices of Community Based Organizations in areas people of color have historically and currently are rooted in.
 Each Fellow, depending on their host organization, may focus on the following area(s):

 - Operations (Finance, Human Resources, IT, Office Management, Legal//Risk)

-- Fundraising and Fund Development (Grant writing, Donor Cultivation, Campaign Giving, Fundraising Events)
+- Development (Grant writing, Donor Cultivation, Campaign Giving, Fundraising Events, Communication)

-- Advocacy & Policy (Understanding of Advocacy issues, Policy Analysis, Communication, Strategy)
+- Advocacy & Policy (Advocacy campaigns, Policy Analysis, Communication, Strategy)